 - And Sheldon heard the whole thing.
 Ouch.

 - Said by Mac in the first episode of Foster's Home for Imaginary Friends featuring Goo.
-This was done not only due to Mac being eight years old and embarrassed, but also because it was true, and Goo was being a real pest to everyone.
+This was said not only due to Mac being eight years old and embarrassed, but also because it was true, and Goo was being a real pest to everyone.
 Naturally, no one believes him.

 - Goo, who was living in her own little world at the time, probably never even suspected that anyone (let alone everyone) thought she was Mac's girlfriend.